Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

     + Enable or disable the *Is the VAT calculation services (VCS) enabled?* toggle to specify if this feature is active in Amazon.
 If the VCS is disabled, the prices in the FBA reports are gross, if the VCS is enabled, the prices are net.

       > [Info] To check or modify the status of the VCS in the Amazon seller account, see [VAT calculation services](https://sellercentral.amazon.de/tax/settings/summary).
+Make sure that you are logged in to your Amazon seller account to access the link above.

     + If desired, click the ![Calendar](../../Assets/Icons/Calendar.png "[Calendar]") (Calendar) button in the  *Import FBA orders from* field and select a date from which to import the orders.
 Alternatively, enter directly a date in the field.
 The valid date format is DD.MM.YYYY.
 If no date is selected, the orders of the last 90 days are automatically imported.

     + Click the *Packing station address layout* drop-down list in the *Addresses* section and select the position of the customer number if you use a packing station as address.
 The following options are available:
         - **Customer number in address line**
         - **Customer number in company**

     > [Info] The orders are imported from Amazon via order reports.
 As only a limited of reports can be imported simultaneously, it may take some time to import a greater number of orders.
 Further, for each order to be imported, two order reports must be retrieved.
-Therefore, the order status is always **Not imported** after the first order report has been retrieved and changes to **Order complete** as soon as the second order reports has been retrieved.
+Therefore, the order status is always **Not imported** after the first order report has been retrieved and changes to **Order complete** as soon as the second order report has been retrieved.
 This retrieval may take some time.

 7. Click the *Order export/invoice upload* menu entry in the left side bar.
-  The *Order export/invoice upload* settings are displayed on the right side.
-By default, the *Apply from default* toggle is enabled and all fields are locked.
+  The order export and invoice upload settings are displayed on the right side.

     ![Order export/invoice upload](../../Assets/Screenshots/Channels/Settings/Connections/Amazon/Settings_OrderExport.png "[Order export/invoice upload]")

 8. If necessary, disable the *Apply from default* toggle.
+By default, the toggle is enabled.
 All checkboxes are unlocked.

 9. Configure the following settings: